CVE-2026-47831: CWE-338 Use of Cryptographically Weak Pseudo-Random Number Generator (PRNG) in Cloud Foundry Foundation bosh-windows-stemcell-builder

 Technical Analysis

-The vulnerability CVE-2026-47831 affects bosh-windows-stemcell-builder versions before 2019.98.
-It arises from the use of a cryptographically weak pseudo-random number generator (PRNG) in the GenerateRandomPassword function.
-This weakness reduces the entropy of generated passwords, enabling a remote attacker to perform brute-force attacks against SSH logins on TCP port 22.
-The CVSS 4.0 score is 7.7, indicating high severity with attack vector being adjacent network, low attack complexity, no privileges required, no user interaction, and high impact on confidentiality, integrity, and availability.
-There is no vendor advisory or patch information available at this time.
+This vulnerability arises from the use of a cryptographically weak pseudo-random number generator (PRNG) in the GenerateRandomPassword function within bosh-windows-stemcell-builder.
+Because the PRNG is weak, the generated passwords can be brute-forced remotely via SSH on TCP port 22.
+The affected versions are all versions before 2019.98.
+The CVSS 4.0 base score is 7.7, indicating a high severity with attack vector being adjacent network, low attack complexity, no privileges required, no user interaction, and high impact on confidentiality, integrity, and availability.

 Potential Impact